 Network Layer

-- manipulate the data
+- modify the payload

-- recalculate the checksums
+- recalculate checksums

 Internet Protocol Version 6

-- replacing ARP with the Neighbor Discovery Protocol (NDP)
+- Replacing ARP with the Neighbor Discovery Protocol (NDP)

-- introducing a secure extension to network discovery (SEND)
+- Introducing a secure extension to network discovery (SEND)

-- replacing Router Discovery (RDISC) with Multicast Listener/Router Discovery (MLD/MRD)
+- Replacing Router Discovery (RDISC) with Multicast Listener/Router Discovery (MLD/MRD)

 Transport Layer